 ingredients: black teas

-organic ingredients: ginger, candied (sugared) ginger & natural flavors
+organic ingredients: black teas, ginger, candied (sugared) ginger & natural flavors